How to Grow Pineapple Guava (Feijoa): Cold-Hardy Tropical Fruit

 I remember being SO proud and excited when we got our first homegrown pineapple guava!

-You can grow pineapple guava from seed, a cutting, or a small shrub from a nursery or online retailer.
+You can grow pineapple guava from seed, a cutting, a small shrub from a nursery, or buy plants online.
 Starting from seed will clearly take the longest to mature.
-I have also heard some seed may not bear fruit ‘true to seed’.
+I’ve also heard some seed may not bear fruit ‘true to seed’.

-The most surefire way to successfully grow pineapple guava is from a young grafted nursery plant.
-If you read the rest of this article and decide to grow feijoa at home (great choice!), I suggest giving your local nursery a call to see if they carry them.
-If not, ask if they’re able to bring one (or two) in on special order for you!
-They should also (hopefully) provide insight on what varieties do best in you area.
+The most surefire way to grow pineapple guava is to buy a young grafted nursery plant.
+That’s what I always do!
+I suggest giving your local nursery a call to see if they carry them.
+If not, ask if they’re able to special one (or two) for you.
+They may also be able to provide insight on what varieties do best in you area.

 A pineapple guava growing amongst a fence line with various trees.
 The shrub has silvery green foliage that stands out amongst the greens and browns of its neighbors.
 When one decides to grow pineapple guava it is good to protect it from wind.